carmelajanegarcia/friend-management/README.md

 API server deployed in heroku - https://friend-management.herokuapp.com/
 Documentation - https://friend-management.herokuapp.com/swagger-ui.html

 Technologies used: Java, Spring Boot, Hibernate, MySql, Swagger (for documentation)
+Using Spring Boot to create a REST API service is easy because of spring boot initializer.
+Because of this, creating a rest api can be started in less than 5 minutes with minimal configurations.

 ## API
 ### 1. Create user